 11 Configuration settings

 Recommendation for customer (HDO): HDOs responsibility - Configuration management is the discipline of ensuring the integrity of HDOs networking IT configuration items (SW, HW, tools, procedures, etc.).

+Only Stryker’s service engineer has authorization to access the SmartMedic solutions components (device, tablet) whenever needed to change the configuration settings.

-HDO users are allowed to customize the configured logout time.
+HDO users are allowed to customize the following:

+Wireless Access Point (Wi-Fi AP).

+Configured logout time for Nurse Station Application.

 12 System and information integrity

+Integrity is defined as guarding against improper information modification or destruction and includes ensuring information nonrepudiation and authenticity.
+It is the assertion that data can only be accessed or modified by authorized entities.

 Recommendation for customer (HDO): It is the HDO's responsibility to maintain the integrity for its IT systems.

+SmartMedic Solution Components: Device, Tablet & Nurse Station Application

 The Nurse Station application can be accessed through web interface on a system which is owned by the HDO.
 The Tablet is already enclosed and hence tamper proof.
 Access (physical/system) to the Tablet is only possible for the Stryker service personnel.

-Information systems security relies on the practice of ensuring and maintaining the confidentiality, integrity, and availability of information systems and the data transmitted, processed, and/or stored on those systems.
-Integrity is defined as guarding against improper information modification or destruction and includes ensuring information nonrepudiation and authenticity.
-It is the assertion that data can only be accessed or modified by authorized entities.

 13 Malicious code protection